You are reading

 Sachar, along with Newman Ferrara LLP partner and New York Law School Adjunct Professor Lucas Ferrara, feel a lack of state and local government enforcement has led to more landlords attempting to skirt rent regulations.

 “The government operates basically like the IRS.
 They accept submissions at face value,” Ferrara said.
 “It’s only when these submissions are audited or challenged that the government possibly wakes up and takes action.
-I think the DHCR (Department of Housing and Community Renewal), the state agency that oversees that regulation, is understaffed.
+I think the DHCR (Division of Housing and Community Renewal), the state agency that oversees that regulation, is understaffed.
 They just don’t have the resources to address this irregularity.”

 Even when government action is taken against these landlords, Ferrara feels they get away with a slap on the wrist, as the monetary fines do not dissuade them from doing this.
 He believes punishments for this should be more severe, even floating the idea of jail time under certain circumstances.